allanlw/gps-detect/README.md

 is licensed under the MIT license.
 The version used here is a stripped down version, but the core functionality is the same.

-The plugin currently depends on jQuery because I'm really lazy. jQuery is under the MIT license too and copyright the jQuery Foundation, Inc.

 Everything else is under the Mozilla Public License v2.0 and copyright Allan Wirth 2014.